Elisabetta Cocciaretto

 Elisabetta Cocciaretto (/it/; born 25 January 2001) is an Italian professional tennis player.

 She has been ranked by the WTA as high as No. 29 in singles, achieved on 21 August 2023, and No. 107 in doubles, which she attained on 27 January 2025.
+Cocciaretto has won two singles titles, at the 2023 Ladies Open Lausanne and at the 2026 Hobart International.

-Cocciaretto made her debut for the senior Italy Fed Cup team in 2018 at 17 years old.
+She made her debut for the senior Italy Fed Cup team in 2018 at 17 years old.
 She was a member of the Italian squad which won the Billie Jean King Cup in 2024 and 2025 editions.

 Early life and background

 Cocciaretto was born in Ancona to Piero Cocciaretto and Jessica Marcozzi.
 Her father played amateur tennis in his youth.
 She began playing tennis at the age of five, attending free classes at the Circolo Tennis in Porto San Giorgio.
 Her tennis idols were Roger Federer and Caroline Wozniacki.

 Junior years

 Cocciaretto reached the semifinals of the 2018 Australian Open girls' singles tournament, but lost to eventual champion Liang En-shuo.
 On 5 February 2018, she achieved a career-high ITF junior combined ranking of No. 17.

 At the 2018 Summer Youth Olympics, she reached the second round in singles.